Agentic Software Engineering: Foundational Pillars and a Research Roadmap: The Engineering Activities of SASE

 \section{The Engineering Activities of SASE}

-The SASE vision is operationalized through a set of structured engineering activities.
-The activities outlined in this section should not be considered a definitive or exhaustive list.
-Instead, they represent an initial conceptual scaffold intended to catalyze a community-wide dialogue.
-These activities provide a foundational framework for effective N-to-N collaboration, structuring the interactions between human coaches, between AI teammates, and across the hybrid team of human and AI counterparts.
-Crucially, these activities differentiate team-level software engineering, which involves multi-role governance, evidence-based review, and cross-functional consults, from solo coding.
-Consultation Request Packs (CRPs), in particular, are one of the core artifacts that operationalize this team-level collaboration.
-By enforcing the discipline required for merge-ready contributions, we can establish a systematic process that leads to the development of robust and trustworthy software.
-We strongly encourage the community to challenge, refine, and extend this initial set by defining these activities in greater detail and proposing entirely new ones as the Agentic SE field matures.
+SASE is operationalized through structured engineering activities.
+This section does not present a definitive or exhaustive list; instead, it offers an initial scaffold for organizing N-to-N collaboration among human coaches, AI teammates, and hybrid teams.
+The activities distinguish team-level agentic software engineering from solo agentic coding by making governance, evidence-based review, cross-functional consultation, and merge-readiness explicit.
+Consultation Request Packs (CRPs), for example, turn human consultation into a traceable team artifact.
+We invite the community to challenge, refine, and extend these activities as Agentic SE matures.